|

 and gets home reasonably early from school, some homework can be

+done before supper.
 Consider you child's developmental level when

 setting the amount of time for homework.
 While high school